 In "Boast Busters" Rainbow Dash, Rarity and Applejack take issue with Trixie's magic show and boasting, despite all three doing plenty of boasting themselves and begin heckling her for little if any reason.
 By the end of the episode Trixie's home and possessions are destroyed by an Ursa Minor and the main culprits of the bear being brought there, Snips and Snails, get mustaches as 'punishment'.
 While Twilight is the one to (indirectly) humiliate her, Twilight's friends were practically gloating at the ruination of someone else's livelihood and home for behavior less problematic they themselves have and would do.

 The treatment of Canterlot upper crust ponies is pretty bad.
-While they are snobby jerks, that doesn't really justify the Mane Cast causing massive disruptions to the Gala, and in the case of the Canterlot Garden Party they invade the party uninvited, eat the food, forcibly redecorate, and try to play over the music, even though the snobs hadn't done anything to them personally.
-In other episodes, the kind of rude behavior they did, stuff like causing property damage and assaulting old mares, was done by the jerk characters as a means to establish they were massive jerks, whereas when the Mane Cast did it, it was treated as Hilarity Ensues.
+While they are snobby jerks, that doesn't really justify the Mane Cast crashing the Canterlot Garden Party; they invade the party uninvited, eat the food, forcibly redecorate, and try to play over the music, even though the snobs hadn't done anything to them personally.
+In other episodes, the kind of rude behavior they did was done by the jerk characters as a means to establish they were massive jerks, whereas when the Mane Cast did it, it was treated as Hilarity Ensues.

 Pinkie Pie can veer into this trope.
 Her behavior is rarely seen as wrong, and is seldom corrected.